 Retirement Money Exempted

-Other retirement investments are considered part of the "bankrupt estate" because they may only have one participant or not have an anti-alienation clause.
-However, most are considered completely or partially exempted under the bankruptcy code.
-These are:
+Other retirement investments are considered part of the "bankrupt estate" because they may only have one participant or do not have an anti-alienation clause.
+However, most are considered entirely or partially exempted under the bankruptcy code.
+These include:

-• Pensions, profit sharing & stock bonus plans
+• Pensions, profit sharing, and stock bonus plans

 • Annuities